 - By Test Case Name change: Use this when each test case has a unique test case name

-Recommended to Read:- Most Popular Test Automation Tools
+Recommended to Read:- QA Automation Tools

 JIRA Field and Excel Column Mapping

 Map your Excel spreadsheet columns to your Zephyr for JIRA fields.
 Use the column letters instead of any headers you might have to reference the data.
-For example: if the test case name is in Column A of the excel sheet, enter “A” against the JIRA field “Name”
+For example: if the test case name is in Column A of the Excel sheet, enter “A” against the JIRA field “Name”

 - Pick Import File or Pick Import Folder

 Select the Excel file which you want to import by choosing either Pick Import File or Pick Import Folder.